 Louis Lefebvre, a behaviorist at McGill University in Montreal studying bird intelligence, has developed a test for gauging bird IQ.
-It’s based on how innovative birds are when faced with different challenges.
-His winner for the smartest bird of all is the American Crow (also called the Common Crow), and many other researchers agree.
+It’s based on how innovative birds are when faced with different challenges.1 His winner for the smartest bird of all is the American Crow (also called the Common Crow), and other researchers agree.2

 The American Crow, however, is just the smartest in a whole family of whip-smart birds.
-The family, Corvidae, consists of ravens, rooks, jays, nutcrackers, magpies, jackdaws, choughs, and treepies.
+The family is called Corvidae and consists of ravens, rooks, jays, nutcrackers, magpies, jackdaws, choughs, and treepies.
 Controlled lab studies and thousands of observations in the wild have shown how remarkably advanced these birds are in their problem-solving skills.

-Corvidae—corvids, for short—consists of 23 genera containing about 126 species.
-Corvids are found everywhere in the world except Antarctica.
-Here are a few examples of their brainpower.
+Corvidae—corvids, for short—consists of twenty-three genera containing about 126 species.
+They’re found everywhere in the world except Antarctica, and some likely visit your own backyard.

 CROWS

 Crows are second only to humans in intelligence.
 Their brain-to-body weight ratio equals that of the great apes and cetaceans (whales, dolphins, porpoises).
-In some research tests, they’re smarter than apes—and only slightly less than humans!¹ Crows can make and customize tools, reason, understand causality, count up to five and remember human faces.
+Crows can reason, understand causality and the concept of zero, vocally count up to four, remember human faces, and make customized tools.
 Here’s one solving a puzzle that required eight steps:

-Crows are in the genus Corvus.
-There are about 32 crow species, plus several subspecies.
-Three species inhabit the US: American Crow, Northwestern Crow, and Fish Crow.
+There are about thirty-two crow species, plus several subspecies.
+Two species inhabit the United States: the American Crow, shown above, and the Fish Crow.
+The Northwestern Crow, once considered a separate species, was absorbed into the American Crow in 2020 by the American Ornithological Society because interbreeding over thousands of years has made them indistinguishable.
 Another species, the Hawaiian Crow, is extinct in the wild but can be seen at the San Diego Zoo, where a captive breeding program is ongoing.

 RAVENS